StereoKit/StereoKit/docs/Pages/Reference/UI/LayoutArea.md

 |[Vec3]({{site.url}}/Pages/Reference/Vec3.html) start|The top left of the layout area, relative to             the current Hierarchy in local meters.|
 |[Vec2]({{site.url}}/Pages/Reference/Vec2.html) dimensions|The size of the layout area from the top             left, in local meters.|

-Manually define what area is used for the UI layout.
-This is in the current Hierarchy's coordinate space on the X/Y plane.